amazon-ion/ion-docs/guides/symbols-guide.md

 ### Advanced symbol-related writer APIs (not exhaustive)

--   Allow the user to configure the writer to use a Catalog to match ImportDescriptors and ImportLocations to shared symbol tables.
+-   Allow the user to configure the writer to use a catalog to match ImportDescriptors and ImportLocations to shared symbol tables.
 If the writer allows the user to manually write local symbol tables, or if the user allows its configured list of imports to be